Mohamed-Akram26/AWS-Projects/project-01-aws-vpc-2tier-architecture-alb-asg/Implementation-Steps.md

 ### 🌍 Internet Gateway — `akram-igw`
 - **Attached to `akram-vpc`** — enables the VPC to communicate with the internet
-- Without this, even public subnets can't reach the internet

 ![Internet Gateway](Artifacts/03.-Internet-Gateway-Created-and-Attached-to-VPC.jpg.png)